DevendraThakare/housing.news/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 = What users said =

+* **"&hellip;you just have to try it out"** in [WordPress Tools That Use Visuals to Grab Visitors’ Attention](http://www.onextrapixel.com/2016/02/25/wordpress-tools-that-use-visuals-to-grab-visitors-attention/) by Gayane Mar on February 25, 2016
 * **"Easy and lightweight"** in [8 Useful WordPress Widgets for Your Site](http://dinevthemes.com/8-useful-wordpress-widgets-for-your-site/) by Lucy Barret on January 21, 2016
 * **Number 5** in [12 Useful WordPress Sidebar Widgets to Engage Visitors](https://85ideas.com/plugins/best-widgets-wordpress/) by Pawan Kumar on December 8, 2015
 * **Number 1** in [Los 10 widgets de WordPress más prácticos](http://wpdirecto.com/los-10-widgets-de-wordpress-mas-practicos-1860/) by Jorge López on November 13, 2015